 You can rent a smaller boat from the island and paddle towards the middle of the water for some water adventures.
 Go snorkeling and see giant clams and corals.
 The waters here are so clear you don’t even need goggles to see the underwater beauty.

 Onuk Island’s beauty is in the fact that without the crowds of a usual tourist destination, and of course, the care-taking of a private owner, the waters are so clear and so clean, you will definitely not have trash blocking your view.

 Relaxing in Onuk Island photo by Nelo Marasigan-Manzo

-Caretakers staying in the island will be more than willing to serve some good home-cooked meals when you get hungry.
-Freshly cooked seafood from their catch is standard in the menu.
+Caretakers staying on the island will be more than willing to serve some good home-cooked meals when you get hungry.
+Freshly cooked seafood from their catch is standard on the menu.

 As the sun sets, you will see from afar the view of the mountain ranges in Balabac.
-This is also the perfect time to relax by the beachfront, or just chill in one of the many hammocks you will see tied to the trees in the island.
+This is also the perfect time to relax by the beachfront or just chill in one of the many hammocks you will see tied to the island’s trees.

-Definitely one of the best places to visit this summer, Onuk Island offers the perfect getaway for friends and families who want to appreciate the natural beauty of our country.
+Definitely, one of the best places to visit this summer, Onuk Island offers the perfect getaway for friends and families who want to appreciate our country’s natural beauty.